 He was never concerned with societal expectations or how he was perceived, because he knew who he was and what made him unique.
 That is what made him an outstanding role model for his kids.
 He would tell everyone how proud he was of his children.
 At a time when it was not the norm, Kirk spent seven years at home raising four truly remarkable children whom he loved beyond measure.
 If you ever mentioned his family to him, you knew this well.

 Kirk was a loving husband and father who was held in high esteem by everyone.
 He had a great quick-witted sense of humor, loved to laugh and have fun, and always encouraged the people around to him to excel in whatever they wanted to pursue.
 He wanted you to find the same kind of passion that he found in every aspect of his life.
 He loved being outdoors and spending time in the woods where he felt closest to God.
 He will be lovingly remembered; a kind soul that will continue to live on in the hearts of everyone he met.

 Family will receive friends on Saturday, March 19th from 12 pm-2 pm at the Fowler Funeral Home Inc., 340 West Ave., Brockport.
 There will be a reception following the calling hours.
 Details will be at the calling hours.

 A Memorial Service will be held at 2:30 on Sunday, May 29 at Lighthouse Christian Camp (LCC) 9574 Somerset Drive, Barker, NY 14012.
 You can make donations in Kirk’s memory to LCC.

-Whether you knew him as Steve or Kirk, the family would appreciate you sharing any memories with us.To send flowers to the family or plant a tree in memory of Steven Reber, please visit Tribute Store
+Whether you knew him as Steve or Kirk, the family would appreciate you sharing any memories with us.To plant a beautiful memorial tree in memory of Steven Reber, please visit our Tree Store

 In Loving Memory